Experience Replay Using Transition Sequences: Introduction

-Although most experience replay approaches store and reuse individual transitions, replaying sequences of transitions may have certain advantages.
+Although most experience replay approaches store and reuse individual transitions, replaying sequences of transitions could offer certain advantages.
 For instance, if a value function update following a particular transition results in a relatively large change in the value of the corresponding state or state-action pair, this change will have a considerable influence on the bootstrapping targets of states or state-action pairs that led to this transition.
 Hence, the effects of this change should ideally be propagated to these states or state-action pairs.
 If instead of individual transitions, sequences of transitions are replayed, this propagation can be achieved in a straightforward manner.
 Our approach aims to improve the efficiency of learning by replaying transition sequences in this manner.
-The sequences are selected on the basis of the magnitudes of the temporal difference (TD) errors associated with them.
+The sequences are selected on the basis of the magnitudes of the temporal difference (TD) errors\citep{sutton2011reinforcement}, associated with them.
 We hypothesize that selecting sequences that contain transitions associated with higher magnitudes of TD errors allow considerable learning progress to take place.
 This is enabled by the propagation of the effects of these errors to the values associated with other states or state-action pairs in the transition sequence.

-Replaying a greater variety of such sequences would result in better propagation of the mentioned effects to other regions in the state/state-action space.
+Replaying a larger variety of such sequences would result in a more efficient propagation of the mentioned effects to other regions in the state/state-action space.
 Hence, in order to aid the propagation in this manner, other sequences that could have occurred are artificially constructed by comparing the state trajectories of previously observed sequences.
 These virtual transition sequences are appended to the replay memory, and they help bring about learning progress in other regions of the state/state-action space when replayed.

 The generated transition sequences are virtual in the sense that they may have never occurred in reality, but are constructed from sequences that have actually occurred in the past.
 The additional replay updates corresponding to the mentioned transition sequences supplement the regular off-policy value function updates that follow the real-world execution of actions, thereby making the most out of the agent's interactions with the environment.